glandfried/empiricalKnowledge/README.md

 ---

+In the last third of the history of the Universe, a form of organization of matter capable of self-replication appeared on Earth.
-In evolutionary theory everyone is taught the fact that lineage growth is a multiplicative and noisy process: a sequence of survival and reproductive probabilities.
+The growth of these lineages followed multiplicative and noisy processes: a sequence of survival and reproductive probabilities.
 In it, the impacts of losses are often stronger than those of gains, if there is even one zero in the sequence, we are extinct.
 Because variance reduction is really important, cooperation has a fundamental evolutionary advantage.
 This caused life to acquire an extraordinary complexity throughout its history.